thisisevanfox/nhl-my-team-ios-widget/README.md

 Note: I don't know how the api displays the games when it comes to playoffs.
 I'll have to check again when the season is at this point.

+You want to have more information on the releases?
+Check the [changelog](https://github.com/thisisevanfox/nhl-my-team-ios-widget/blob/main/Changelog.md).

 ## Getting started with the widget 🚀
 1. Download Scriptable from the AppStore.
 Click [here](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4) to get to AppStore.
 2. Click the "+"-Icon in the Scriptable-app.